trychlos/pwix-tenants-manager/README.md

 - `item`: the item to be edited, or null (or unset)

+- `entityTabsBefore`: a list of tabs to be inserted at the very start of the tabs of the entity

 - `entityTabs`: a list of tabs to be inserted before the 'notes' tabs of the entity

 - `entityTabsAfter`: a list of tabs to be inserted after the 'notes' tabs of the entity, i.e. at the end

+- `recordTabsBefore`: a list of tabs to be inserted at the very start tabs of the record

 - `recordTabs`: a list of tabs to be inserted before the 'notes' tabs of the record